SoftwareDroid/Izumi/readme.md

 - slow (boolean): reduces if set the play back speed
 - language: an IETF language tag
+## Remote Control <a name="remote"></a>
+By default Izumi starts a server to accept voice commands remotely.
+This can be used to trigger with hot keys same functions in Izumi.
+For example by binding <ctrl>+<T> in the system settings to the command:

+`python3 /home/patrick/projects/Izumi/client/client.py -input "{system} toggle sleep"`

+This will activate and deactivate Izumi by pressing the hot key.
+The system variable is automatically replaced with the appropriate system name.

 ## Develop your own module <a name="dev"></a>
 The following code shows the *FooModule*, which is a copy of the *PrintModule* and extented with an own voice command.
 Which prints "Hello World!" to the console and is activated by saying *Izumi hello*.